 #4 How can I share more?

-A cool way to feature your mobile content even more is through Explore: the Oculus Home Feed.
-Explore is a personalized feed recommending interesting content and experiences to VR users.
+A cool way to feature your mobile content even more is through Explore: a personalized feed that recommends interesting content and experiences to VR users.
 It is the first thing people see when they put their headset on.
 Creating stories for Explore is a great opportunity to help people discover or re-engage with your app.
 Here are two ways you can use Explore to share your app story:

 - In-App Content stories: With In-App Content stories, you can surface content from inside your app directly to people.
 This lets people discover your most compelling content in their Home feed and get excited to download your app.
 If people already have your app, seeing an engaging piece of content from your app entices them to jump back in and re-engage.
 Here is an example of an Explore story from the Inception app sharing a 360 video about a Salvador Dali exhibition.